bvasiles/empirical-methods/posts/critique by Hongbo.md

+I review the paper "Participation Inequality and the 90-9-1 Principle in Open Source" recently.
+Overall, the paper targets an interesting question, but what it really does is to answer a small part of it, which is not so satisying to read.
+I will break it down below.

+** Reasons to choose the paper **
+There are a couple of reasons why I choose the paper, firstly,

 ** Description of problem **

    Sustainability of GitHub project is an important and unsolved problem for open source software community.